By Susan Ainsleigh

-In 2020, a global pandemic occurred which impacted all aspects of service delivery of applied behavior analysis in the Commonwealth of MA (as well as likely nationally and globally).
-The COVID-19 pandemic continues as of the writing of this report.
-MassABA has continued to focus its efforts on each of the above goal areas; however, many goals and activities were impacted by governmental restrictions imposed by the pandemic.
+In 2020, a global pandemic occurred which impacted all aspects of service delivery of applied behavior analysis in the Commonwealth of MA (as well as nationally and globally).
+This pandemic impacted MassABA operations significantly in 2020 (in terms of revenue loss) and continued to impact operations in 2021.

 The Annual meeting of MassABA members occurred on June 6, 2021.
 Thirty-nine (39) members of MassABA attended.
 A CE Event was held concurrently; Dr. Mary Jane Weiss spoke to members at this event about Ethical Decision-Making.
 An election was held for two open seats on the MassABA Board of Directors.